BeardedFish/Everybody-Edits-CTF/README.md

 * Respawn cooldown when a player dies.
 * Shop where players can spend coins for power ups.
 * Traps that can be triggered by players.
+* Dig system.
-* Player data (coins, total wins, total losses, and total kills) , excluding guest accounts, is saved through a MySql database.
+* Player data (coins, total wins, total losses, and total kills), excluding guest accounts, is saved through a MySql database.

 ## Bot Commands